 The Calabash Point bush walk from Berowra Waters is a round trip of a little under 8kms, with some ruins to explore too.

-It’s best for kids approximately 8 years and older and you could also take your dog if it was cool with an 8km walk, but it would be no good for bikes.
+It’s best for kids approximately 8 years and older.
 It can be a little slippery at times due to small rocks and there are a few big hills towards the end.

 The ruins you’ll come across, which add a little bit of adventure for the kids, are those of the Fretus Hotel.
 The site was bought by Sydney hotelier John Fretus and the hotel built around 1900.
 He was banking on the government providing road access however, when these plans didn’t eventuate, the hotel was abandoned in the 1920s as it was too difficult to get to.